MonolithProjects/ansible-laptop/README.md

 ## How to

-Simply just run `ansible-playbook site.yml --ask-vault-pass`
+Simply just run `ansible-playbook site.yml`

 ## Available tags